Trade Gold Trading

 The pivot point itself represents a level of highest resistance or support, depending on the overall sentiment.
 If the oil market is direction-less ( range bound ) crude oil prices will often fluctuate greatly around this level until a crude oil price breakout develops.
 Oil Prices above or below the central point indicates the overall sentiment as bullish or bearish respectively.
 This oil indicator is a leading Oil indicator that provides signals of potentially new highs or lows within a given chart time frame.

 In pivot point analysis 3 levels are commonly recognized above & below the central point.
-These are calculated from the range of crude crude oil price movement in the previous trading period and then added to the central point for resistances & subtracted from it for support levels.
+These are calculated from the range of crude oil price movement in previous trading period and then added to the central point for resistances & subtracted from it for support areas.

 Pivot Points